-In light of the statutory directive, Montana DPHHS is now seeking a waiver amendment to remove expenditure authority for 12-month continuous eligibility from the WASP 1115 waiver.
-DPHHS is seeking an effective date of July 1, 2021.
+In light of the statutory directive, Montana DPHHS is now seeking a waiver amendment to remove expenditure authority for 12-month continuous eligibility from the underlying 1115 Montana HELP Waiver.
+DPHHS is seeking an effective date of July 1, 2021, and to have this change reflected in the final negotiated 1115 HELP Waiver Special Terms and Conditions that it seeks to extend from January 1, 2022-January 1, 2027.